AdvancedServicesEngineeringTUWien2017/log-based-recommender/README.md

 First we need to create images for all the service.
 1. Open docker console.
-2. Make sure it runs on IP http://192.168.99.100 (if no, change it in the docker config): docker-machine ip
+2. Make sure it runs on IP http://192.168.99.100 (if not, change it in the docker config): docker-machine ip
 3. Go to analytic-service directory and run: mvn package docker:build
 4. Go to notification-service directory and run: mvn package docker:build
 5. Go to simulation-service directory and run: mvn package docker:build